clinton-hall/nzbToMedia/README.md

 Introduction
 ------------
-Originally this was modifed from the SickBeard version to allow for "on-demand" renaming and not have My QNAP TS-412 NAS constantly scanning the download directory.
+Originally this was modified from the SickBeard version to allow for "on-demand" renaming and not have My QNAP TS-412 NAS constantly scanning the download directory.
 Later, a few failed downloads prompted me to incorporate "failed download" handling.
-Failed download handling is now provided for sabnzbd, by CouchPotatoServer; however on arm processors (e.g. small NAS systems) this can be un-reliable.
+Failed download handling is now provided for SABnzbd, by CouchPotatoServer; however on arm processors (e.g. small NAS systems) this can be un-reliable.

 Failed download handling for SickBeard is available by using the development branch from fork [SickBeard-failed](https://github.com/Tolstyak/Sick-Beard.git "SickBeard-failed")
 To use this feature, in autoProcessTV.cfg set the parameter "fork=failed".
 Default is "fork=default" and will work with standard version of SickBeard and just ignores failed downloads.
 Additional forks exist for ThePirateBay (does its own extraction and linking).
-See [SickBeard Forks](https://github.com/clinton-hall/nzbToMedia/wiki/sickbeard-branches "SickBeard Forks") for a lit of known forks.
+See [SickBeard Forks](https://github.com/clinton-hall/nzbToMedia/wiki/sickbeard-branches "SickBeard Forks") for a list of known forks.

 Full support is provided for [SickRage](https://github.com/echel0n/SickRage "SickRage").